sjb3d/spark/README.md

 This library aims to expose [Vulkan](https://www.khronos.org/registry/vulkan/) in [Rust](https://www.rust-lang.org/) with convenient syntax.

+Supports Vulkan 1.1.129 and all extensions (apart from `GGP` extensions that use unknown data types).

 ## Design

 It ended up very similar in design and scope to [`ash`](https://github.com/MaikKlein/ash).
 Ash seems to be the most popular low-library for Vulkan in Rust, so if you are looking for something with wide support, then I recommend using [`ash`](https://github.com/MaikKlein/ash) instead.